kusterlab/ProSIMSIt/README.md

 To properly set all parameters for ProSIMSIt, a config.toml file is required.
 An example file is provided in the repository, which can be used as a template.

-To get a detailed description of all parameters, please refer to the [Wiki](https://github.com/kusterlab/ProSIMSIt/wiki/config.toml-parameters).
+For a detailed description of all config parameters, please refer to the [Wiki](https://github.com/kusterlab/ProSIMSIt/wiki/config.toml-parameters).

 ### Running ProSIMSIt